 Le Corbusier developed the Modulor in 1943, and the first volume of his study on the topic was published in 1950.
 From the monumental concrete creation, Unité d’Habitation in Marseilles (completed 1952) onwards, Corbusier applied the Modulor to his buildings, including the government complexes he built in Chandigarh, India, and his rural retreat, Le Cabanon in the south of France.
 It won widespread praise, and was used by architects and designers including Georges Candilis and Jean Prouvé; no less a figure than Albert Einstein said: “It’s a tool that makes the good easy and the bad difficult.”
 But it was not widely adopted, perhaps because Corbusier wanted to patent the system and earn royalties from buildings built using it.

 However, the fact that Corbusier showed Modulor to Einstein betrays how proud he was of his creation.
-He became transfixed, attributing mystical virtues to the system and seeing it as part of the fundamental architecture of the universe itself.
+Though the Modulor Le Corbusier said, was ‘a simple work tool, a tool such as aviation,’ he eventually became transfixed, attributing mystical virtues to the system and seeing it as part of the fundamental architecture of the universe itself.
 The quixotic search for a key that can unlock the secrets of architecture obsessed him, as it has others through the ages.
-The quest continues: architectural historian Charles Jencks, who has written extensively on Le Corbusier, identifies Peter Eisenman and Cecil Balmond as the inheritors of the spirit that drove the creation of the Modulor.
+The quest continues: architectural historian Charles Jencks, who has written extensively on Le Corbusier, identifies Peter Eisenman and Cecil Balmond as the inheritors of the spirit that drove the creation of the Le Corbusier Modulor.

 Le Corbusier stands with a concrete gliph of Modulor Man